 38600.
 Complexity Theory A. PQ: Consent of instructor.
-Topics are covered in computational complexity theory with an emphasis on machine-based complexity classes.
+This course covers topics in computational complexity theory, with an emphasis on machine-based complexity classes.
 Autumn.
-Offered 2008-09; not offered 2007-08.

 38700.
 Complexity Theory B. PQ: Consent of instructor.
-Topics are covered in computational complexity theory with an emphasis on combinatorial problems in complexity.
+This course covers topics in computational complexity theory, with an emphasis on combinatorial problems in complexity.
+A. Razborov.
 Spring.
-Offered 2008-09; not offered 2007-08.
+Not offered 2010-11; will be offered 2011-12.